ptrsen/IET-SEC/README.md

 winget install --id Oracle.VirtualBox -e
 ```

-Once the installation completes, verify that VirtualBox is installed from the GUI (  Programs > Oracle VirtualBox)
+Once the installation completes, verify that VirtualBox is installed from the GUI ( Start > Oracle VirtualBox)

+download the latest Oracle VM VirtualBox Extension Pack